pi-base/data/spaces/S000010/README.md

 ---
 uid: S000010
-name: Sierpinski Space
+name: Sierpinski space
 aliases:
-  - Particular Point Topology on a Two-Point Set
+  - Particular point topology on a two-point set
-  - Excluded Point Topology on a Two-Point Set
+  - Excluded point topology on a two-point set
-  - Right Ray Topology on a Two-Point Set
+  - Right ray topology on a two-point set
-  - Left Ray Topology on a Two-Point Set
+  - Left ray topology on a two-point set
 counterexamples_id: 11
 refs:
   - doi: 10.1007/978-1-4612-6290-9